-How can you contact your counselor?
+How can you contact your counselors?

-- student requests: ask your teacher or an administrator - parent requests: call or visit the school counselor - teacher requests: verbal or written referrals - friend requests: call, come by, written referrals
+- student requests: ask your teacher or administrator - parent requests: call or visit the school counselor - teacher requests: verbal or written referrals - friend requests: call, come by, written referrals

-Under normal circumstances, your counselor will keep confidential whatever you talk about.
-However, your counselor will always consider first your safety and well-being and those you come in contact with and will take whatever action is appropriate to protect individuals.
+Under normal circumstances, your counselors will confidential whatever you talk about.
+However, your counselors will always consider first your safety and well-being and those you come in contact with and will whatever action is appropriate to protect individuals.